profkevinbrowne/Software-Architecture-Project-Example/README.md

 This is my software architecture project.

-These are the design patters in my project:
+These are the design patterns in my project:

 * Singleton
 * Chain-of-resposibility